daduckMSFT/SfMC-Customer-Docs/index.md

 * What is the User Principal Name (UPN) of the user who is using it?
 * What is the Intune DeviceId?
 (Navigate to the device in the Intune Portal, and click on “Hardware”)
 * What is the device serial number?
 * How many users are affected?
-How many devices?
+How ma-ny devices?
 * Does this affect the same user on other devices?

 Once you have these basics included, you should include the below information as well (where applicable)